miso-lims/walkthroughs/6-libraries.md

 1. Click _Save_.

 ### 6.2.3 Low Quality Sequencing
-Not every library realises its full potential.
-After sequencing, specific libraries can be flagged as having low sequencing quality.
-The "Low Quality Sequencing" indicator causes any pool containing this library to be flagged, so that it can be checked before it is sequenced again.

-1. From the _List Libraries_ page, find the `PROJ_0002_Ly_R_PE_300_EX` library and click the link.
-1. Check _Low Quality Sequencing_.
-1. Click _Save_.

-In later exercises, this library will be marked as suspect.

-**TODO** Was it????
+Libraries can be marked as having low sequencing quality, which will be shown after the _Run_ exercises.

 ## 6.3 Boxes
 Libraries can also be placed in boxes.